edgedb/edgedb-net/examples/Gel.Examples.ExampleTODOApi/README.md

 ## Defining the schema

-We now have a edgedb project linked to our TODO API, lets next add our schema we will use for our API.
+We now have a gel project linked to our TODO API, lets next add our schema we will use for our API.
 Our database schema file is located in the `dbschema` directory, by default the name of the file is `default.esdl` and it looks like this